 If you have kept the information in your records up to date, the exercise is "simple".
 You can start with your existing information and adapt it to the requirements of the new Collective Agreement.

-For the rest of you, this is the best time to settle down and write your job description.
+For the others, this is the best time to sit down and draw up your job descriptions for the new UIMM classification.

 We advise you to standardize the format of your records: this will facilitate the classification of your jobs in the next step.